michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 alpha: Controls for the amount of regularity in the signal

-scale: According to sample frequency of your dataset, the beta slope
+scale: According to the sample frequency of your dataset, the computation of the beta slope

 **3. Excute script**

 a) Excture the script.

-b) A '.mat' file containing rhytmic signals be saved
+b) A 'rhythmic_signal.mat' file containing rhytmic signals (Nepochs X Nsamples) will be saved

-The output will include a figure illustrating the following:
+  A figure illustrating the following will be generated:
   - Average rhythmic spectrum
   - Beta distribution of the dataset